 Insurance fraud happens unfortunately far too often.
 Advances in technology including Deep Fakes will accelerate insurance fraud.
 To me, that means that lawyers, whether in-house or outside counsel, will always be critical players in the insurance industry.
 Similarly, I don’t see the Special Investigative Units (SIUs) disappearing as long as there are people willing to commit insurance fraud.

 Insurance startups: a new species in the insurance ecosystem?

 Insurance startups are not a new species in the insurance ecosystem.

 Insurance startups encompass new: insurance carriers, broking firms, managing general agencies (MGAs), and claim firms (to list only a few).
 These types of firms already exist in the insurance ecosystem.

-(And if incumbent insurers don’t want to copy what one or more startups are doing, could it be that the incumbent insurers’ actuaries realize that offering the products or services that the startups are offering will result in unacceptable losses, unacceptable levels of profitability, or no profitability at all?)
+(And if incumbent insurers don’t want to copy what one or more startups are doing, could it be that the incumbent insurers’ actuaries realize that offering the products or services that the startups are offering in the manner that they offer them will result in unacceptable losses, unacceptable levels of profitability, or no profitability at all?)

 Giving credit where credit is due

 To give credit where credit is due, I realize that insurance startups do use new(er) technology applications such as advanced analytics (i.e. forms of AI including algorithms / models, Big Data, cognitive computing, and/or machine learning).
 This use of technology applications does give the insurance startups a degree of time to capture customers.
 But let’s get real: the insurance startups have not reached into a parallel universe and pulled out technology applications that incumbent insurers can’t copy and also bring to market.
 There is no sustainable competitive advantage here.